EberlyODL/phys211/week-2b-vectors-and-motion-in-2d/motion-in-2d.md

 The length and direction of the acceleration vector is hard to guess at first.
 Only careful subtraction of the velocity vectors will yield the answers.

-Here is an example of 2D motion diagram with all accelerations vector.
+Here is an example of 2D motion diagram with all acceleration vectors.
 The explicit vector subtraction is shown for point 4.
 Make sure you understand how the other acceleration vectors were obtained.

 [ciscode|rev=1|tool=elmsmedia|item=4274|entity_type=node|render=display_mode|display_mode=image]